ckorgial/Huber-LRT-ENF-Detection/README.md

-# Electric Network Frequency Detection Using Least Absolute Deviations
+# On Robust Electric Network Frequency Detection Using Huber Regression

 We would like to acknowledge (Hua et al.) for their work [Detection of Electric Network Frequency in Audio Recordings–From Theory to Practical Detectors](https://ieeexplore.ieee.org/document/9143185) which inspired us to develop our robust detector.
 We would like to thank them for sharing their codes in [ENF_Detection](https://github.com/ghuawhu/ENF-WHU-Dataset/tree/master/ENF_Detection) folder.